Simplicity: Effective Slow Motion Instant Replay

 is now capable of being used to control HD recorders purchased later.

-todayís prices, likely to come down in the future as HD technology
+at todayís prices, likely to come down in the future as HD

-becomes less expensive.
-This makes it practical to migrate to disk based
+technology becomes less expensive.
+This makes it practical to migrate

-slow motion now, giving producers the high performance, low operating
+to disk based slow motion now, giving producers the high performance,

-cost, and ease of use it offers.
-Using videotape for replay is
+low operating cost, and ease of use it offers.
+Using videotape for

-cumbersome and puts a lot of costly head hours on VTRs that continue to
+replay is cumbersome and puts a lot of costly head hours on VTRs that

-be needed when tape is appropriate.
-And Sport is logical and easy to
+continue to be needed when tape is appropriate.
+And Sport is logical

-learn; it doesnít require operators to attend special classes to
+and easy to learn; it doesnít require operators to attend special

 BUF Technology Sport replay provides an excellent